kianwasabi/SunnyBoy/README.md

 <h2>SunnyBoy </h2>
 <p>This project consists of two repositories:</br>
 Project "SunnyBoy" a Web Server Application AND Project "MoonY" a ioT Client Application </p>
 <p>The idea behind the "SunnyBoy" project is, that the Sunnyboy-Server manages and stores (weather-)information and administers the control of several "MoonY" clients.
 First, a "MoonY" requests its to-do list from the server.
-It works through all the received process steps in its to-do list and sends back data to the server whenever a process step is required.
-The from the Moony collected data are stored in the server's database.
-All stored to-do lists are editable through a web interface to maximize the system's flexibility.
-Furthermore, the server and client communication is established by Rest API endpoints. </p>
+It works through the received process steps in its to-do list and sends back data to the server whenever a process step requires to do so.
+The collected data is stored in the server's database.
+Furthermore, all to-do lists are editable through a web interface to maximize the system's flexibility.
+The server and client communication is established by Rest API endpoints. </p>
 <h2>Table of Contents</h2>
 <ul>
   <li><a href="#getting-started">Getting Started</a></li>